wei-bbc-lab/pi-vae-pytorch/README.md

 For every observation space sample `x` and associated label `u` provided to pi-VAE's `forward` method, the encoder and label statistics (mean & log of variance) are obtained from the encoder  and label prior modules.
 These values are used to obtain the same statistics from the posterior q(z \| x,u).

 The [reparameterization trick](https://en.wikipedia.org/wiki/Reparameterization_trick) is performed with the resulting mean & log of variance to obtain the sample's representation in the model's latent space.
-This latent representation is then passed to the model's decoder module, which generates the predicted firing rate in the model's observation space.
+This latent representation is then passed through the model's decoder module, which generates the predicted firing rate in the model's observation space.

 ### Inputs